Efficient Parameter Estimation of Truncated Boolean Product Distributions: Efficient Learnability from Truncated Samples: Necessary Conditions

-We note that Assumption~\ref{as:anticon} is a stronger version of Assumption~\ref{as:identify}.
-It also implies that all parameters $p_i \in (0, 1)$ are bounded away from $0$ and $1$ by a safe margin.
-We next show that if $\D_S$ is well concentrated in some direction, estimating the parameter vector $\vec{p}$ requires a large number of samples from $\D_S$.
-More specifically, we show that either estimating $\D_S(\vec{0})$, which is needed for normalizing the linear system in Lemma~\ref{lem:identify}, or sampling $d$ vectors that result in a well-conditioned linear system, require $\Omega(1/\lambda^\ast)$ samples from $\D_S$.
-Therefore, if Assumption~\ref{as:anticon} does not hold, estimating $\vec{p}$ with truncated samples from $\D_S$ has superpolynomial sample complexity.
+{We now discuss the scaling of the parameter $\lambda$ as a function of the dimension $d$.
+First, if $\lambda$ is very small, i.e., it is smaller than any polynomial of $1/d$, then we show that a super-polynomial dependence on $d$ is unavoidable in the sample complexity.
+To do that, } we show that if $\D_S$ is well concentrated in some direction, estimating the parameter vector $\vec{p}$ requires a large number of samples from $\D_S$.
+More specifically, we show that either estimating $\D_S(\vec{0})$, which is needed for normalizing the linear system in \Cref{lem:identify}, or sampling $d$ vectors that result in a well-conditioned linear system, require $\Omega(1/\lambda^\star)$ samples from $\D_S$.
+Therefore, if \Cref{as:anticon} does not hold, estimating $\vec{p}$ with truncated samples from $\D_S$ has superpolynomial sample complexity.